Darkcybe/darkcybe.github.io/_posts/2022-09-11-ETH_Reconnaissance.md

 | Threat Hunting | Passive scanning is outside of internal defensive scopes, however reviews of <br> externally passive scanning and OSINT sources including employee password breaches can help |

 ### Identifying Target Infrastructure
-Passive reconnaissance can be performed against a target or in an attempt to identify a potetial target by searching for information such as IP address spaces, domains, subdomains, services, etc.
+Passive reconnaissance can be performed against a target or in an attempt to identify a potential target by searching for information such as IP address spaces, domains, subdomains, services, etc.

 #### Tools
 - [Shodan](https://www.shodan.io/)